How to Add a User to Kubernetes?

 Bootstrap token

-To facilitate the simplified initialization of new clusters, Kubernetes includes a dynamically managed token type called the Bootstrap Token.
-These tokens are stored as Secrets in the kube-system
+To enable simplified initialization of new clusters, Kubernetes includes a dynamically managed token type called a Bootstrap Token.
+These tokens are stored as Secrets in the kube-system namespace, where they can be dynamically managed and created.
+The Controller Manager contains a TokenCleaner controller that removes Bootstrap tokens as they expire.

 Service account token